Only the Valiant

-Only the Valiant, also known as Fort Invincible, is a 1951 American Western film produced by William Cagney (younger brother of James Cagney), directed by Gordon Douglas and starring Gregory Peck, Barbara Payton, and Ward Bond.
-The screenplay was written by Edmund H. North and Harry Brown, based on the 1943 novel of the same name by Charles Marquis Warren.
+Only the Valiant, also known as Fort Invincible, is a 1951 American Western film produced by William Cagney, directed by Gordon Douglas and starring Gregory Peck, Barbara Payton and Ward Bond.
+The screenplay was written by Edmund H. North and Harry Brown based on the 1943 novel of the same title by Charles Marquis Warren.

-Gregory Peck, in a role he considered a low point of his career, plays Captain Richard Lance, a by-the-book West Point graduate who is not very popular with the men under his command.
+Peck considered the role a low point of his career.

 Plot

-Following the American Civil War, peace is maintained in the New Mexico Territory by Fort Invincible, a fortification set up outside a mountain pass that blocks marauding bands of Apache.
-The Apache are able to eventually take the fort by cutting off its water supply, then assaulting the fort when its garrison is at its weakest and killing all the defenders.
+Following the American Civil War, peace is maintained in the New Mexico Territory by Fort Invincible, a fortification set up outside a mountain pass that blocks marauding bands of Apache Indians.
+The Apache are able to eventually take the fort by cutting off its water supply, then assaulting the fort when its garrison is at its weakest and killing all of the defenders.

 Captain Richard Lance arrives with a patrol soon after the battle and captures Tucsos, the charismatic leader of the Apache.
 Lance's scout advises the captain to kill Tucsos, but Lance will not shoot a prisoner.

-Back at the headquarters of the 5th Cavalry, the invalid commanding officer orders Lance to assign an officer to command an escort to take Tucsos to a larger post.
-Lance decides to lead the patrol himself, but at the last minute, the colonel says he needs Lance to stay at the fort in case of an Apache attack, and orders him to assign another (but more popular) officer, Lieutenant Holloway, to lead the small group of men escorting Tucsos.
-Lieutenant Holloway ends up dead and the Apache free Tucsos.
+At the headquarters of the 5th Cavalry, the commanding officer orders Lance to assign an officer to command an escort to take Tucsos to a larger post.
+Lance opts to lead the patrol himself, but the colonel keeps him at the fort to defend against Apache attacks and orders him to a more popular officer, Lt.
+Holloway, to lead the small group escorting Tucsos.
+Holloway is killed and the Apache free Tucsos.
 The men at the fort blame Captain Lance, unaware of the colonel's order.
-They believe that his decision to assign Lieutenant Holloway to the dangerous mission was for a personal reason (both officers were vying for the affection of Cathy Eversham, an officer's daughter).
-Cathy Eversham believes it too, and bitterly breaks up with him.
+They believe that he assigned Holloway to the dangerous mission because he and Holloway were competing for the affection of Cathy Eversham, an officer's daughter.
+Cathy shares this belief and bitterly ends her relationship with Lance.

-Lance's standing with the soldiers at the fort only gets worse when he assembles a group of misfit cavalrymen to hold off the rampaging Indians at the ruins of Fort Invincible, which is considered a suicide mission.
+Lance's standing with the soldiers at the fort worsens when he assembles a group of misfit cavalrymen to repel the rampaging Indians at the ruins of Fort Invincible, which is considered a suicide mission.